tanseefshahid/tanseefshahid.github.io/_portfolio/portfolio-4.md

 ---
 title: "Gas Boilers text Extraction"
 excerpt: "The object of this project was to extract the text of the boiler plates and detect the gas pipes for safety purposes.
 For text extraction I used tesseract-ocr and MobilenetSSD for pipe detection.

-keywords: tesseract-ocr, MobilenetSSD, python, OpenCV"
+<br />keywords: tesseract-ocr, MobilenetSSD, python, OpenCV"

 collection: portfolio
 ---